Renewable Energy Project Financing: Legal Strategies for Structuring the Deal

 - Debt financing structures: project-level or back-leverage

-- Equity financing: sponsor equity and tax equity players
+- Equity financing: sponsor equity and tax equity players and limitations

-- Impact of tax reform
+- Impact of recent and possible future tax law changes

 - Best practices for financing renewable energy